The Vineyards at Dodon Website

 Polly grew up at Dodon when it was still a tobacco farm.
 After 16 years in Argentina, where she worked in human rights and raised her three daughters, she was excited to return home.
 Polly and Tom moved to Dodon in 2005 where they now work with her extended family to preserve the farm.
 Polly is also a professor of health policy at George Washington University.

-TOM CROGHAN, CO-OWNER AND WINEMAKER
+TOM CROGHAN, CO-OWNER

 Growing up on a small farm in north central West Virginia, Tom grew to appreciate the rhythms of nature, the joy of hard work, and the importance of place.
 He brings these early lessons, as well as those from a successful career in medicine, immunology and business, to create wines that reflect the unique soil and the site.